steveghee/OCTO_Studio_extensions/README.md

 # OCTO_Studio_extensions
 A list of extensions for the Vuforia Studio platform

-Pleasse note : these are provided as example only.
+Please note : these are provided as example only.
 Whilst I do my utmost to keep them working, these are purely examples of 'useful' tools, capabiliites etc. that the user might find valuable in building an experience using Vuforia Studio.
 They are provided free of charge, and can be used, adapted, altered freely, but they are completely unsupported.

-These include
+The OCTO widget library includes widgets for
 * low-level (TML) support for new Vuforia Engine features e.g. Area and Trained model targets
 * 3d UI widgets for the hololens e.g. buttons, toggles, tethered backplate
 * 3d assistance tools e,g 'pinger' (attract attention), navigator, markup
 * non-graphical logic elements e.g. AND/OR gates, flipflops, latches

 ## Installation

 Download the entire folder structure and unpack into the Vuforia/Studio installation/Extensions directory.
 Stop and restart Studio.
 The extensions widgets will now appear in the various control pallete locations.

+Note: this revision includes changes for the new Studio UI framework that was released with Studio 9.20 (may 2024).
+For prior Studio releases, please checkout the tag 'studio_pre_920'.

+`git checkout studtio_pre_920`

 ## Details

-The extension can be broken down into 4 main catagories
+The extension can be broken down into 7 main catagories

 1. Targets
 2. Inputs